 Over an employee or contractor's tenure in an organization, the user is likely to undergo business changes a number of times.
 Users may be assigned to a sequence of different projects, may be promoted, transferred or change locations.

-Any one of these business events may trigger IT security changes -- typically in the form of additional privileges required for the user's new responsibility or project.
+Any one of these business events may trigger access changes -- typically in the form of additional entitlements required for the user's new responsibility or project.

 Access certification is a method for addressing entitlement accumulation.
 Periodically, managers, application owners or other business stake-holders are invited to review current user privileges and identify high risk items that appear to be inappropriate.
 These reviews can be described as "micro audits" since they are local in scope -- managers review their direct subordinates, application owners review users of their applications, etc.